dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T1399: Bottled water's production impacts resources negatively.
+### T1399: Bottled water production has a significant environmental footprint.

 |Support|
 |---|